-As a young girl, Felicia Hardy saw father sent to prison, where he died under custody.
+As a young girl, Felicia Hardy saw her father sent to prison, where he died under custody.
 Felicia, seeking vengeance for this, blamed Wilson Fisk.
-So she, consumed by revenge, became a cat burglar like her father and sought a way to bring Kingpin down.
-She even posed as an accountant that worked for the crime lord's empire.
-During one of burglaries, she came across a man in skintight red and blue tights trying to stop her.
-She took an instant liking to him.
+Consumed by the thought of revenge on Fisk, she became a cat burglar like her father.
+During one of burglaries, she came across a man in skintight red and blue tights trying to stop her, and took an instant liking to him.

-Heel-Face Revolving Door: While she is a mostly neutral character, she is only interested in killing Wilson Fisk o making him suffer.
+Heel-Face Revolving Door: While she is a mostly neutral character, she is only interested in killing Wilson Fisk or making him suffer.
 If doing good means helping him, she will be against it and has assisted characters who are just as bad as him just because they posed a threat to Wilson Fisk.
-Otherwise, she is consistently a self-serving character that does not want to harm innocents.
+Otherwise, she is consistently a self-serving character who doesn't want to harm innocents.

 The Jinx: She has the power to cause bad luck to her enemies if she so choose.
 It is highly situation-based as it only effects anything that tries to kill her.